Table of contents

 Our Private rental affordability statistical bulletin along with housing purchase affordability are intended as a series of additional measures of affordability.
 They provide users with further measures in addition to our Housing affordability in England and Wales publication.
 We plan to include more measures over time.

-These statistics include estimates of the percentage of income spent on private rent in the countries of England, Wales and Northern Ireland and for regions in England.
-They use household income for renters from the Family Resources Survey (FRS) in all three countries.
+These statistics include estimates of the percentage of income spent on private rent in England and Wales and for regions in England.
+They use household income for renters from the Family Resources Survey (FRS) in both countries.
+Starting with the 2023 release, they also use modelled local authority level private renter household incomes to produce affordability ratios.

 Back to table of contents4.
 Quality summary

-In this methodology, we produce estimates of the percentage of gross household income spent on rent, by private renters at country level in England, Wales and Northern Ireland and at a regional level in England.
+In this methodology, we produce estimates of the percentage of gross household income spent on rent, by private renters at country level in England and Wales, at a regional level in England, and local authority level in England and Wales.

 For income, we use the household income estimates from the Department for Work and Pensions Family Resources Survey (FRS), using the household file obtained via the UK Data Service.
 We only include private renting households, whether they are privately renting a furnished or unfurnished property, rent-free or squatting.
-We use a grossing factor weight to adjust for potential bias in responses to the FRS and allow us to create regionally weighted quartiles.
+We use a grossing factor weight to adjust for potential bias in responses to the FRS and allows us to create regionally weighted estimates.
+This produces the most relevant measure of income available.
+However, this source adds uncertainty because a random sample has been taken and shows volatility in year-on-year estimates, and it is not possible to say if this is statistically significant because of the complex survey design.

 Uses and users